prashantgupta24/activity-tracker/README.md

 - Pull based

-The `push` based ones are those that push to the `tracker` object when an activity happened.
+The `push` based ones are those that automatically push to the `tracker` object when an activity happened.
 Examples are the `mouseClickHander` and `machineSleepHandler`.
 Whenever a mouse-click/machine-sleep happens, it sends the `activity` to the `tracker` object.

 The `pull` based ones are those that the `tracker` has to ask the handler to know if there was any activity happening at that moment.
 Examples are `mouseCursorHandler` and `screenChangeHandler`.
 The `asking` is done through the `Trigger` function implemented by handlers.